catseye/Chrysoberyl/article/Musical Compositions.md

 Early Period
 ------------

-*   common: composed-on: Commodore 64
+*   common composed-on: Commodore 64
-*   common: using-software: SID Editor
+*   common using-software: SID Editor

 ### Two Molecules of a Chip Box in Cosmic Relationship to a Yak